borisdivjak/sharp-ia/partnerships.md

 > "Impro bought out a side of me that’s been hidden my entire life.
 In the course, and in impro generally
 > taking risk is positive, constructive and life affirming.
 I can honestly say that, for me, it’s
 > been a life changer and now I’m such an enthusiast!"
-> - Person who has used SHARP services
+> - Person accessing SHARP services

 > "when I feel anxious or in a low mood, I say to myself ‘okay, let’s go into impro mode’
 > and I just impro my way through it!
 There’s nothing to fear, just go for it!"
-> - Person who has used SHARP services
+> - Person accessing SHARP services

 {% endcapture %}